 If you own any businesses that you intend to sell as part of your retirement, you’ll want to determine the net value of each one.
 If you own an 8, 9, or 10-figure business, you’ll need specialized help with this, which begins by assembling the right team of advisors.

 • Real estate net value and/or rental income

-List out your real estate assets.
+In this retirement planning guide, we want you to list out your real estate assets.
 Look at how much you still owe on each one.
 Estimate the likely sale price.
 Then, subtract what you owe for an approximate net value.
 If you choose to sell any real estate to help fund your retirement, you’ll need this information.